 Why did you yell at my child?

 The mom explained that the girls locked themselves in the bathroom because, apparently, they didn’t like the game that was being played.
 They were hiding in there, goofing around on an iPhone, refusing to come out even though she knocked on the door repeatedly.
 She felt like they were disrespecting her (and her time of putting the party together) and being mean to her daughter on her birthday.
-It was a yell of protection as well as angry.
+It was a yell of protection as well as anger.

 I followed up, explaining Penny’s side of the story as I understood it and my wish that things had been handled differently.
 She emailed a sincere and thoughtful apology to me and the other parents involved, admitting that she handled the situation poorly and should have spoken with the adults instead of yelling at the children.